itchyny/landscape.vim/README.md

 MIT License

 ## Installation
-If you are using NeoBundle, add
+If you are using neobundle, add

         NeoBundle 'itchyny/landscape.vim'

 to your .vimrc.
 Note that write this configuration before any of unite.vim, vimfiler.vim and vimshell.vim.

+Otherwise, download scripts to corresponding directory under $VIM.
+For example, place plugin/landscape.vim at $VIM/plugin/.